ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 # Chapter 6 - Third Week at Vouch, 3/2 on

 > "You ever meet someone, and it just seems to click instantly?
 You like the same things, share the same opinions - it seems lke you've known them your whole life.
-It could be fate, or it could be that you have a listening device planted under the dashbaord of your car." - Jeffrey Donovan narrating as Michael Westen from Broadcast TV's _Burn Notice_
+It could be fate, or it could be that you have a listening device planted under the dashbaord of your car." - Jeffrey Donovan narrating as Michael Westen from Cable TV's _Burn Notice_

 Wednesday at work was fairly normal.
 I had code to look at, so I looked.
 There were some other meetings that didn't feel too weird.